Mixture models applied to heterogeneous populations: Simulation study

 Figure \ref{summary1} shows summary statistics of the posterior distributions of the mean parameters after reaching the supposed convergence for each of the scenarios and prior assumed, when assuming $k$ unknown.
 The crosses represent the true value, the lines the 95\% credibility interval and the points are the posterior mean.
 Also, the results in black are obtained assuming $\gamma=1$, the blue one when $\gamma=4$ and the red when $\gamma=10$.
-In almost all the cases the intervals contain the true value.
-It is possible to observe the impact of the label-switching, which difficults the parameters estimation, but also the improvement of the results when assuming a more informative prior to ${\bf w}$.
+In almost all the cases, the intervals contain the true value.
+It is possible to observe the impact of the label-switching, which hampers estimating the parameters, but also the improvement in the results when assuming a more informative prior to ${\bf w}$.

-Therefore, we conclude that in those cases considered here the identifiability problem can be minimized under more informative priors and it was not necessary to use other alternative class of approaches to deal with the identifiability problem, as those described in \cite{jasra2005markov}.
-The prior distribution of ${\bf w}$ seems to have strong impact on the posterior distribution, improving the results, even in a homogeneous case.
-Furthermore, as the degree of heterogeneity increases, the mixture model performs considerably better even under less prior information.
+Therefore, we conclude that in the cases considered here, the identifiability problem can be minimized under more informative priors and it is not necessary to use other alternative approaches to deal with the identifiability problem, like those described in \cite{jasra2005markov}.
+Although we named that as an informative prior distribution for the mixture weights, its elicitation does not necessarily need prior information about the weights.
+In practice, we elicited its hyperparameters based on the MCMC performance and the distribution of the dataset among the groups.

+The prior distribution of ${\bf w}$ seems to have strong impact on the posterior distribution, improving the results, even in the homogeneous case.
+Furthermore, as the degree of heterogeneity increases, the mixture model's performance improves considerably even under less prior information.
 The same conclusions were attained when estimating the value of $k$ or considering it known.